 Since February 2020, the ESM is a signatory of the United Nations supported Principles for Responsible Investment (PRI).
 The PRI is recognised as the leading global network for investors committed to integrating ESG considerations into their investment practices and ownership policies.
 As such, the ESM has committed to regularly report on its responsible investment activities and to apply responsible investment principles to the management of its assets, in particular with regard to its €80.5 billion paid-in capital.

 ESM’s integration of ESG criteria into investment practices

-Going forward, the ESM’s responsible investing practices intend to go beyond investing in use-of-proceeds bonds: the ESM intends to apply responsible principles to all its assets, mostly issued by entities contributing to the financing of public goods (Governments, Government-related entities and Supranationals).
+Going forward, the ESM’s responsible investing practices intend to go beyond investing in use-of-proceeds bonds: the ESM intends to further refine its approach and apply responsible principles to all its assets, mostly issued by entities contributing to the financing of public goods (Governments, Government-related entities and Supranationals).

 Engagement and support of ESG initiatives